COVID-19 Exposure or Testing Positive

-Frequently Asked Questions about COVID-19 exposure or testing positive
+Frequently Asked Questions about COVID-19 Exposure or Testing Positive

 CDC recommendations for ending isolation after testing positive for COVID-19:

 - If you had mild or asymptomatic COVID-19 and are fever-free after 5 days, you can end isolation but should wear a high-quality mask through day 10.

 Regardless of when you end isolation, you should wear a mask through day 10.
-You can shorten this if you have access to rapid antigen testing and test negative twice, 48 hours apart.
+You can shorten this if you have access to at-home rapid antigen testing and test negative twice, 48 hours apart.

-The CDC recommends that anyone who comes into close contact with someone who has COVID-19 should wear a high-quality mask as soon as you find out you were exposed, and for 10 full days after exposure.
+If you came into close contact with someone who has COVID-19, you should wear a high-quality mask as soon as you find out you were exposed, and for 10 full days after exposure.